coala-info/coala-info.github.io/use-cases/rnaseq-analysis.md

 *Figure: GSEA enrichment plot for the REACTOME_INTERFERON_SIGNALING pathway showing the running enrichment score, gene hits, and ranking metric distribution.
 The negative NES indicates enrichment in the control group (MUC1-C active), meaning interferon signaling is suppressed when MUC1-C is silenced.*

-## Key Benefits

-1. **Complete Workflow**: End-to-end RNA-Seq analysis from data download to visualization
-2. **Natural Language Interface**: Complex bioinformatics analysis accessible through simple queries
-3. **Automatic Tool Chaining**: Results from one step are automatically used in subsequent steps
-4. **Reproducible Analysis**: All tools run in containerized environments with specified versions
-5. **Flexible Grouping**: Sample groups can be specified dynamically for any experimental design
-6. **Multiple Pathway Collections**: Access to all MSigDB collections (H, C1-C8) for comprehensive analysis
-7. **Human-in-the-Loop Analysis**: Users maintain full control throughout the analysis process.
-You can adjust p-value cutoffs for significance thresholds, specify pathways of interest for focused analysis, modify sample groupings, select different pathway collections based on biological context, and generate custom visualizations for specific pathways—all through natural language interaction without modifying code

 ## Technical Details

 ### Tool Execution